 Contribution: As the first step, we provide a signal model where a FD-BS is applied to simultaneously serve multiple information transmitter, i.e., UL users, multiple information receivers, i.e., DL users, and multiple energy receivers, i.e., EH nodes.
-Our goal is hence to design a system which prevents a destructive information leakage to the un-intended users, while providing a required link quality in UL, DL, as well as the required power transfer to the ERs.
-Link quality constraints are then formulated in terms of the resulting signal-to-interference+noise-ratio (SINR) and the corresponding optimization is converted into a convex optimization problem.
+Our goal is to design a system which prevents a destructive information leakage to the un-intended users, while providing a required link quality in UL, DL, and transfers power to the EH nodes.
+Link quality constraints are then formulated in terms of the resulting signal-to-interference+noiseratio (SINR) and the corresponding optimization is converted into a convex optimization problem.
 A simpler design procedure is also provided for the case with single antenna EH nodes.
 Furthermore, a sub-optimal solution for DL beamforming design is proposed which reduces the required computational complexity, at the expense of a slight performance degradation.
 As a result, optimal linear transmit strategies are obtained at the BS, as well as the UL users.
 The resulting system performance is then studied numerically under different system parameters.